pulp/pulpcore/docs/configuration/settings.rst

 REDIS_HOST
 ^^^^^^^^^^

    The hostname for Redis.
-By default Pulp will try to connect to Redis on localhost.

 REDIS_PORT
 ^^^^^^^^^^

    The port for Redis.
-By default Pulp will try to connect to Redis on port 6379.

 REDIS_PASSWORD
 ^^^^^^^^^^^^^^